trans-travel/trans-travel/us/ny.md

 and
 [monuments](https://gaycitynews.com/vandals-attack-flags-stonewall-national-monument/)
 have also been targeted by both [violent and non-violent transphobic and homophobic people.
+In addition, a cis woman [was violently attacked by a Staten Island store clerk](https://www.nydailynews.com/2023/10/09/woman-buying-pot-from-nyc-deli-maced-dragged-by-hair-kicked-in-head-by-cashier-who-mistook-her-for-trans/) while attempting to make a purchase at a store, likely due in part to the mistaken impression by the clerk that she was trans.
 While these acts are the exception, it is important to be aware of surroundings even while in apparently queer-friendly locations.